 AMSTI (Alabama Math, Science, and Technology Initiative) – The Alabama Math, Science, and Technology Initiative (AMSTI) is the Alabama Department of Education’s initiative to improve math and science teaching statewide.
 AMSTI at Auburn University is a comprehensive K-12 science and math systemic educational transformation program that impacts thousands of teachers and students in east Alabama.
 Its mission is to provide all students in grades K-12 with the knowledge and skills needed for success in the workforce and/or postsecondary studies.
 Due to the efforts of other science and math outreach programs, Auburn University was named an AMSTI site beginning in Fall 2006.

 AU Explore - AU Explore is an annual science and math festival offered free to 5th – 8th grade students and their teachers.
 Featured activities include a variety of live large-scale science demo shows, including the Birds of Prey Show hosted by the Southeastern Raptor Center, and the Wet and Wild Science Show hosted by the AU Science in Motion program specialists.
 In addition, AU faculty and students offer dozens of hands-on mini-courses called "Science Fun Shops" in which participants dissect sheep eyes, explore buried treasure, find their house using Google Earth, and isolate their own DNA to take home in a bottle!
 Some of the most fascinating experiences for students occur at the Science EXPO where they handle live animals, learn how to pan for real gold, visit "Charlie, the two-headed goat", and play a Wii game that teaches them about the field of plasma physics.
 There really is something that will peak the interest of every child...and every teacher!

 Greater East Alabama Regional Science and Engineering Fair (GEARSEF) - GEARSEF is a regional affiliate fair of the Intel International Science and Engineering Fair (Intel ISEF), the world’s largest international pre-college science competition.
 ISEF, the premiere science competition in the world, annually provides a forum for millions of students from over 50 countries, regions, and territories to showcase their independent research.
-GEARSEF hosts students from 23 counties in central and southeast Alabama.
+GEARSEF hosts middle and high school students from 19 counties in Central and Southeast Alabama.
 The top students in each category and division earn the chance to compete at the Alabama State Science and Engineering Fair.
 Several exceptional high school students from GEARSEF advance to the Intel ISEF in May and will compete against the top 1500 students in the world for nearly $4 million in prizes and scholarships.

 Science Olympiad - Science Olympiad is a one-day sports-like science competition involving approximately 2,000 Alabama K-8 students each year.
 Auburn hosts two separate Olympiad events each year – one for middle students and a separate event for elementary students.